ShopR-vr/ShopRDocs/docs/Windows/Export2.md

 ---

 ### Overview
-The `Export2` is the most important part of the ShopR SDK.
+The `Export2` window is the most important part of the ShopR SDK.
 This window allows you to export and manage your shops and scenes within the ShopR SDK.

 ## How to use
 ### First time setup